mongodb/docs/source/core/replication.rst

    cfg.members[0].slaveDelay = 3600
    rs.reconfig(cfg)

-After the set is reconfigured, the node with the "``_id``" of ``0``, has a priority of ``0`` so that it cannot become master and will delay replication by 3600 seconds, or 1 hour.
+After the set reconfigures, the set member with the "``_id``" of ``0``, has a priority of ``0`` so that it cannot become primary and will delay replication by 3600 seconds, or 1 hour.

 Typically delayed nodes useful for preventing or recovering from various kinds of human error.
-Such errors may include inadvertently deleted database or a botched application upgrade.
+Such errors may include inadvertently deleted databases or a botched application upgrade.
 Consider the following parameters when determinging the amount of slave delay to
 configure: